1 and 2

 "LEAD US NOT INTO TEMPTATION"?

-Temptations are the devil's stock-in-trade.
-Nevertheless, Christ's New Covenant Kingdom Saints have a choice.
-The Lord says, simply submit yourselves to Him and resist the enemy's temptation to end his hold.
+Temptations are the devil's speciality.
+But when Believers are tempted they have a choice.
+Yield to it or simply submit yourselves to the Word of Christ, resist the enemy and end his hold.

 "Let no one say when he is tempted, 'I am tempted by God'; for God cannot be tempted by evil, nor does He Himself tempt anyone.